 Mirror Pond Fish Passage Advisory Committee

-Mirror Pond has been an icon in Bend for more than a century.
-Coupled with Drake and Harmon parks, the area has served as the community’s central park, offering a venue for special events, recreation and relaxation.
-The pond, however, also acts as a settling basin for sediment flowing down the Deschutes River and from City of Bend storm water outfalls.
+Mirror Pond is a long-standing icon in the Bend community.
+For over a century, this area, coupled with Drake and Harmon parks, has served as the community’s central park, offering a venue for special events, recreation and relaxation.
+However, the pond acts as a settling basin for sediment flowing down the Deschutes River and from City of Bend storm water outfalls.
 Thus maintaining Mirror Pond involves the ongoing expense of dredging and active maintenance.
 Various groups organized by the City and BPRD have been studying this issue since the early 2000’s, including the Mirror Pond Management Board, the Mirror Pond Steering Committee, and the Mirror Pond Ad Hoc Committee.

 From May to October 2021, meetings will be held on the fourth Wednesday of each month from 12:00 pm – 2:00 pm.